-- Operating revenues, comprised mainly of sewer service charges, decreased 1.3% to \$454.9 million for the fiscal year 2019 compared to the prior fiscal year, and increased 1.2% to \$461.0 million for the fiscal year 2019 compared to fiscal year 2018.
-Sewer service charge rates remained the same in fiscal year 2020. - Operating expenses decreased \$2.1 million or 1.0% to \$219.1 million for fiscal year 2020 compared to the prior fiscal year and increased \$14.8 million or 7.2% to \$221.2 million for fiscal year 2019, compared to fiscal year 2018.
-The primary decrease in fiscal year 2020 was due to decreased administrative and general expenses, partially offset by increased fringe benefits and contractual services expenses.
-The primary increase in fiscal year 2019 was due to increased administrative and general, depreciation and utilities expenses.
+- Operating revenues, comprised mainly of sewer service charges, increased 1.0% to \$459.5 million for fiscal year 2021 compared to the prior fiscal year, and decreased 1.3% to \$454.9 million for the fiscal year 2020 compared to fiscal year 2019.
+Sewer service charge rates remained the same in fiscal year 2021. - Operating expenses increased 1.6% to \$222.7 million for fiscal year 2021 compared to the prior fiscal year and decreased \$2.1 million or 1.0% to \$219.1 million for fiscal year 2020, compared to fiscal year 2019.
+The primary increase in 2021 was due to increased depreciation expenses, as well as administrative and general expenses.
+The primary decrease in 2020 was due to decreased administrative and general expenses, partially offset by increased fringe benefits and contractual services expenses. - Interest expense decreased by 9.9% to \$64.4 million for fiscal year 2021 compared to the prior fiscal year and decreased \$10.6 million or 12.9% to \$71.5 million for fiscal year 2020, compared to fiscal year 2019.
+The decrease in 2021 was due to decreased interest expense on wastewater revenue bonds as a result of refinancing of several wastewater bonds that occurred in December 2020.
+The decrease in 2020 was also due to decreased interest expense on wastewater revenue bonds.

-- Interest expense decreased by \$10.6 million or 12.9% to \$71.5 million for fiscal year 2020 compared to the prior fiscal year, and increased by \$7.4 million or 9.9% to \$82.0 million for fiscal year 2019 compared to fiscal year 2018.
-The decrease in fiscal year 2020 was due to a decrease in interest expense on wastewater revenue bonds.
-The increase in fiscal year 2019 was due to an increase in interest expense on wastewater revenue bonds. - Contributed capital decreased to \$790,000 in fiscal year 2020, down from \$2.3 million in fiscal year 2019 and up from \$8,000 in fiscal year 2018.
-Contributed capital represents assets (primarily capital assets) transferred from other City governmental funds and other entities.
-Approximately \$19.1 million was transferred out during fiscal year 2020 for the Wastewater Enterprise's share of central administrative expenses incurred by the City and \$20.4 million was transferred out during fiscal year 2019 for the Wastewater Enterprise's share of central administrative expenses incurred by the City.
+Contributed capital decreased to \$587,000 in fiscal year 2021, down from \$790,000 in fiscal year 2020.
+Contributed capital represents assets (primarily capital assets) transferred from city governmental funds and other entities.
+Approximately \$21.6 million was transferred out during fiscal year 2021 for the Wastewater Enterprise's share of central administrative expenses incurred by the City and \$19.1 million was transferred out during fiscal year 2020 for the Wastewater Enterprise's share of central administrative expenses incurred by the City.